Particle.news

 Study Ties Human Right-Handedness to Bipedalism and Bigger Brains

-Comparative models across 41 primate species suggest humans cease to be outliers once brain size together with limb proportions are included.
+Bayesian models across 41 primate species show humans fit broader trends once brain size plus limb proportions enter the picture.

 Overview